lucanag/lucanag.github.io/README.md

 ### Implementation Process

 > I divided my sounds into 3 groups, such as KERNEL, DRUMS, and ORNAMENT.
 The KERNEL and ORNAMENT mirrors my predefined concepts in Inspiration paragraph.
-Regarding the DRUMS I only tried to not modify the ambient, mystic mood with strong drums.
+Regarding the DRUMS I only tried to not modify the ambient, mystic mood by synentizing strong drums.

+From the 7 sounds I used 5 times Operator, once Analog and once Wavetable.
+I havenát used presamples, but reused some sounds which I syntetised in more channels with tiny differences.
+I used 2 times Send/Return Delay as I would have been using with the same parameters on top of those sounds.

 You can read it in [Hungarian here](https://github.com/lucanag/music/blob/main/rule30.pdf)